magnolia-k/Enbld/README.md

 - Unlike other package manager, Enbld can install specific version.

-- Unlike other programing language version manager, Enbld offers a same interface for all programing language.
+- Unlike other programing language version manager, Enbld offers the same interface of installation for all programing languages.

-- All conditions of installation are defined by using perl-based DSL.
+- Conditions of installation software are defined by using perl-based DSL.

         target 'git' => define {
             version 'latest'; # -> install latest version